Non-small-cell lung cancer: Early/nonmetastatic non-small-cell lung cancer

-Advanced/metastatic NSCLC
+Advanced/metastatic non-small-cell lung cancer

-The treatment approach for people who have advanced NSCLC is first aimed at relieving pain and distress (palliative), but a wide variety of chemotherapy options exists.
+The treatment approach for people who have advanced non-small-cell lung cancer is first aimed at relieving pain and distress (palliative), but a wide variety of chemotherapy options exists.
 These agents include both traditional chemotherapies, such as cisplatin, which indiscriminately target all rapidly dividing cells, and newer targeted agents, which are more tailored to specific genetic aberrations found within a person's tumor.
+Radiation therapy is also a backbone of curative intent therapy for advanced non-small-cell lung cancer, and recent research in radiogenomics suggest potential to using a Genomic adjusted radiation dose paradigm.
 When choosing an appropriate chemotherapy approach, the toxicity profile (side effects of the drug) should be taken into account and balanced with the person's comorbidities (other conditions or side effects that the person is experiencing).
 Carboplatin is a chemotherapy agent that has a similar effect on a person's survival when compared to cisplatin, and has a different toxicity profile from cisplatin.
 Carboplatin may be associated with a higher risk of thrombocytopenia.
 Cisplatin may cause more nausea or vomiting when compared to carboplatin treatment.
 PD‐L1 inhibitors are more effective and lead to longer survival with fewer side effects compared to platinum-based chemotherapy.
 Because PD-L1 inhibitors often face acquired resistance (AR) with extensive regions of tumor hypoxia, research is being conducted on the potential to combine those PD-L1 inhibitors with hypoxia-activated prodrugs, such as evofosfamide or CP-506.

-At present, two genetic markers are routinely profiled in NSCLC tumors to guide further treatment decision-making - mutations within epidermal growth factor (EGFR) and anaplastic lymphoma kinase.
-Also, several additional genetic markers are known to be mutated within NSCLC and may impact treatment in the future, including BRAF, HER2/neu, and KRAS.
-For advanced NSCLC, a combined chemotherapy treatment approach that includes cetuximab, an antibody that targets the EGFR signalling pathway, is more effective at improving a person's overall survival when compared to standard chemotherapy alone.
+Two genetic markers are routinely profiled in non-small-cell lung cancer tumors to guide further treatment decision-making - mutations within epidermal growth factor (EGFR) and anaplastic lymphoma kinase.
+Also, several additional genetic markers are known to be mutated within non-small-cell lung cancer and may impact treatment, including BRAF, HER2/neu, and KRAS.
+For advanced non-small-cell lung cancer, a combined chemotherapy treatment approach that includes cetuximab, an antibody that targets the EGFR signalling pathway, is more effective at improving a person's overall survival when compared to standard chemotherapy alone.

 Thermal ablations, i.e. RFA, cryoablation, and microwave ablation, are appropriate for palliative treatment of tumor-related symptoms or recurrences within treatment fields.
 People with severe pulmonary fibrosis and severe emphysema with a life expectancy of less than a year should be considered poor candidates for this treatment.